 ... cultural changes – in particular how Christians began to view Jesus during Medieval times -- may have led to the first case of stigmata

-This has not been lost on skeptics and anthropologist studying the phenomenon.
+This has not been lost on skeptics and anthropologists studying the phenomenon.
 Many have come to the conclusion that they are not religious miracles.

-Instead, it’s a combination of psychological, cultural factors, and deliberate fraud.
+Instead, it’s a combination of psychological and cultural factors, and deliberate fraud.

 Culture Shifts in Belief

 In fact, cultural changes – in particular how Christians began to view Jesus during Medieval times -- may have led to the first case of stigmata.
 According to the Smithsonian article, St Francis of Assisi’s stigmata came at a time when church officials started to “humanize” Jesus.

 According to the article, there was a shift from depicting Jesus as a deity to representing him as the human embodiment of the son of God.
 This shift in belief was profound, for it meant Jesus suffered in pain- much like humans did- when they were executed in this fashion.
 The pain he endured came to symbolize his sacrifice for humans plagued by numerous forms of sin (giving rise to the saying “he suffered and died for your sins”).

 Other culture shifts and historical events played roles in the reporting of stigmata.
 When Padre Pio became a stigmatic, it was at a time when Europe and Italy were in political disarray.
 World War I was around the corner.

 In the second half of the 20th century, women made up a majority of stigmata cases.
 In part, it coincided with women taking more prominent social/political and leadership roles in society in Europe, North America, and much of the developed world.